 - Install an Anti Malware Software

-Comodo Advanced Endpoint Protection is far from traditional anti malware.
+Xcitium Advanced Endpoint Protection is far from traditional anti malware.
 It is an advanced security software designed to protect the endpoint devices and network with its multi-layered security.
-Comodo Advanced Endpoint Protection is installed on the central server so it can monitor the endpoint devices and network activities.
+Xcitium Advanced Endpoint Protection is installed on the central server so it can monitor the endpoint devices and network activities.

 So if spyware reaches any of the endpoint device, the security software will instantly detect it and notify the other endpoint devices for immediate protection.The complete details of the threat is recorded including the malware distribution method to make the other users aware.

 Xcitium Advanced Endpoint Protection is also equipped with the Auto-Containment system that automatically contains suspicious and unknown files.
 Since spyware can pretend to be a legitimate software to get into the computer, having a security feature that instantly denies an untrusted file access is essential.
 The Auto-Containment feature never waits until the file displays a malicious behavior, rather it runs it within a virtual container, and once it’s verified safe it’s released from the sandbox.
 Other sandbox technologies allow an untrusted file then contains it, this may result in a malware infection.